 Soda ash is either mined from trona mineral or is processed from brines bearing sodium-carbonate.
 Naturally occurring trona is largely found in the Green River basin Wyoming.
 It is also found in lakes of California, Botswana, Egypt, Turkey, China and Nigeria.
 Trona, chemically sodium sesquicarbonate Na2CO3•NaHCO3•2H2O, contains highly pure combination of sodium carbonates which is mined and processed into to high quality soda ash.

-Trona is a relatively rare, non-metallic mineral.
-The pure trona material contains 70.39% of sodium carbonate.
-Because trona is an impure sodium sesquicarbonate mineral (Na2CO3•NaHCO3•2H2O), it has to be processed by calcinations of the excess carbon dioxide and removing water to produce soda ash.
+The pure trona material contains seventy.39% of sal soda. as a result of trona is Associate in Nursing impure atomic number 11 sesquicarbonate mineral (Na2CO3•NaHCO3•2H2O), it's to be processed by calcinations of the surplus CO2 and removing water to supply soda.

 It is synthetically produced by various chemical processes such as Solvay, Leblanc & Hou’s process with different starting raw materials.
 Most commonly & widely used manufacturing process is Solvay process.